-- 1. Complete: For course work to be considered successfully completed for University transfer credit, the grade must be a C- or above. - 2.
+- 1. Complete: For course work to be considered successfully completed for University transfer credit, the grade must be a C- or above, for Letter-based grading and proficient or above for CBE grading. - 2.
 Audit: OKWU transfer credit is not awarded for transfer work that has a grade of Audit. - 3.
 Incomplete: OKWU transfer credit is not awarded for transfer course that has an Incomplete grade. - 4.
 Withdrawn: OKWU transfer credit is not awarded for transfer course that has Withdrawn (e.g. grade of W, WP, WF) as the grade.